-Keep in mind as well that while these numbers can feel intimidating, you’ll actually be paying about a third of the overall cost of rent after splitting the total with roommates.
-Depending on the setup, you and your roommates may also have the option to pay staggered rent, meaning you can opt for a smaller bedroom or a shared bathroom in exchange for a lower share of the rent.
+Keep in mind as well that while these numbers can feel terrifying, you’ll actually be paying about a third of the overall cost of rent after splitting the total with roommates.
+Depending on the setup, you and your roommates may also have the option to pay staggered rent.
+That means you can opt for a smaller bedroom or a shared bathroom in exchange for a lower share of the rent.

 When budgeting your monthly expenses, remember to consider that most apartments do not cover additional expenses like utilities, WiFi and parking.
-While multiple roommates do help reduce the cost of rent, even still, the cost of a three bedroom in Irvine is often unrealistic for many students and recent grads, even those that are careful about saving money.
+While multiple roommates do help reduce the cost of rent, the cost of a three bedroom in Irvine is often unrealistic for many students and recent grads.
+Check out our tips for saving money here!